Pylons/pyramid/docs/narr/traversal.rst

 application code.

-The :func:`repoze.bfg.url.model_url` function generates a URL when given an object retrived from an object graph.
+The :func:`repoze.bfg.url.model_url` function generates a URL when given an object retrieved from an object graph.